maquenneville/wiki-what/README.md

 # WikiWhat
-a Q&amp;A tool for Wikipedia-based, Pinecone-powered, context-informed GPT chat
+a Q&amp;A tool for Wikipedia-based context-informed GPT chat

 This script creates a chatbot that answers questions based on a specific Wikipedia page and its related pages.
 The chatbot uses context from the specified Wikipedia page and related pages to provide more accurate and detailed answers.

 # How to use

-0. Get your OpenAI API key if you don't have one already: https://platform.openai.com/overview Then, set up your Pinecone account: https://www.pinecone.io/, and create an Index with this layout:
+0. Get your OpenAI API key if you don't have one already: https://platform.openai.com/overview
+1. Then, set up your preffered vector memory store
+   Pinecone: Get your Pinecone account: https://www.pinecone.io/, and create an Index with this layout:
 - Dimensions: 1536
 - Metric: cosine
 - pod type: p1
 Get your Pinecone API key, Index environment and Index name.

+  Chroma: requires no API key

-Once you have your OpenAI key and your Pinecone env/key/name, enter then into their respective places in the config.ini file.
+Once you have your credentials, enter them into their respective places in the config.ini file.
+If using Chroma, ensure you set your preferred collection name.

 Then, open Command Prompt and cd into the cloned directory.

 1. Make sure you have installed the required dependencies: pip install -r requirements.txt